A traditional Irish dinner for a Friday is fish and chips and this recipe with a Guinness twist makes it extra special.

 The Irish love nothing more than heading to the “chipper” for fish and chips, whether it’s the famous Dublin shop Leo Burdocks or your local chipper there’s nothing like chomping down on a fish and chips.

 Although cooking fish and chips with Guinness might seem a little alien to some, cooking with Guinness has long been part of Irish meals, from stew to sandwiches, and fish to fowl.
-The deep flavors of Guinness complement hearty foods like pies and stews and the slightly bitter take will bring seafood to life.
+The deep flavors of Guinness compliment hearty foods like pies and stews and the slightly bitter take will bring seafood to life.

 Making a Guinness batter may be a challenge but the flavor will be your reward.

 Here’s a simple recipe for this classic Irish dinner.